tylerireland/MTSi/MIXR_Writeup.md

 6. Back in Visual Studo, right click on your project and select ` Set as Startup Project ` and the run the solution
 7. The project should build and run successfully

+## MIXR Basics

 ## mainSim1 example

+### main.cpp
+- many class files are included, such as the Station, edl_parser, Pair, Integer, etc.
+- many factory classes are included as well

+### test0.epp
-1. The .epp file is located in ` mixr_examples / mainSim1 / configs `
+- location: ` mixr_examples / mainSim1 / configs `
 - At first glance, this file is really small.
 There are not many line at all.
 The description says that it is a single aircraft player (player being the aircraft).
 - A station is initialized and within the station contains an image generator, an interoperability interface, and a simulation scenario.
     - Both interfaces are commented out, so I believe that they are not too important for the prgram to run.